-If you read their marketing, FuXion seems powerful for making money.
-They claim to offer 13 different ways to earn income, along with the chance to find financial freedom.
-So, how much of that is realistic and how much is simply hype?
+If you read their marketing, FuXion offers financial freedom and the chance to be your own boss.
+This approach includes ten different ways to earn.
+So, how much of that is realistic, and how much is simply hype?
 That’s what we’re going to find out.

-First off, saying 13 ways to earn money is true but misleading.
-There are 13 individual approaches but most are just variations on the same theme.
+First off, saying ten ways to earn money is true but misleading.
+There are ten individual approaches but most are just variations on the same theme.
 Basically, you earn money from 1) sales, 2) from the success of your team and 3) from bonuses.
-There are many types of bonus.
+There are many types of bonuses.
 But, they still rely on similar patterns.

 Let’s start from the beginning then, sales.